 Secondly, you need a secure, professional push-to-talk app, like Tactilon Agnet 800, installed in your hybrid device.
 The app allows your device to move automatically from using the TETRA network to using a 4G/5G network or vice versa.
 The switchover between the two networks is automatic and seamless, with no manual actions required from the user.

-Hybrid roaming is the bridge between TETRA and broadband 4G/5G.
-It’s one of the best examples of how well 4G/5G and TETRA network, a hybrid device and an app are working together.
+Hybrid roaming is the bridge between TETRA and broadband LTE/4G/5G.
+It’s one of the best examples of how well a hybrid network, a hybrid device and an app are working together.